fungenomics/HGG-oncohistones/README.md

 ### Cell annotations matching the paper

-For scRNAseq, scATACseq and scMultiome samples, the cell metadata contains several columns matching the analyses used in the paper:
+For scRNAseq, scATACseq and scMultiome samples, the cell metadata provided with the paper contains several columns matching the analyses used in the paper:

 * `Cell_type_granular_mouse_correlations` --> cell-type projection to the extended mouse atlas, based on the Spearman correlation, using the cluster label (REGION-TIMEPOINT_CLUSTER)